nlef/moonraker-telegram-bot/docs/macro_sample.md

 First, we run the FILAMENT_INSERT_PREHEAT macro, does not matter which way, from your webinterface, from your macro button, type it out in console, whatever floats your boat.

-What happens next ist very simple - after the extruder has reached the desired temperature, the bot sends two messages to the chat, one with a notification, the other without.
+What happens next is very simple - after the extruder has reached the desired temperature, the bot sends two messages to the chat, one with a notification, the other without.
 It looks like this in the chat:

 ![image](https://user-images.githubusercontent.com/51682059/140410273-33ae0cac-e805-4ff9-98f7-2fe0b4db3a66.png)